 - Put positive reviews to work.
 Use them when marketing your course.
 Mention them in your emails, social media, and in course descriptions in your course landing page.

 - Use feedback and negative reviews to improve.
-If students repeatedly point out that something doesn’t work for them, consider adding content to the course or adjusting your course description to make it clearer.
+If learners repeatedly point out that something doesn’t work for them, consider adding content to the course or adjusting your course description to make it more clear.
 Respond to the review right away to let them know that you’re fixing things, and again when you’ve made changes.
-Students love to know they’re being heard.
-Make sure to inform everyone about any updates in the course with an announcement.
+Learners love to know they’re being heard.
+Make sure to inform all of your learners about any updates in the course with an announcement.